 I also teach a final-year module looking at Gender and Representation in French Media since 1970, which encompasses an interdisciplinary focus across film, television and written media, and contribute to the MA modules History and Film and Intellectual Contexts: Intercultural Translations.

-I am interested in supervising PhDs on range of topics in European and US film and media, emphasising popular modes and/or gender studies.
+I am interested in supervising PhDs on a range of topics in European and US film and media, emphasising popular modes and/or cultural and gender studies.

 - From France with Love: Gender and Identity in French Romantic Comedy, I.B.
 Tauris (2015).
 Short-listed for BAFTSS Best Monograph 2017.